jachansantiago/jachansantiago.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Aren't the machines too smart to be supervised?
+description: Aren't the machines too intelligent to be supervised?

 profile:
   align: right